OnlyFans Chargebacks: How to Stop Losing Money You've Already Earned

 6. Address Complaints Before They Escalate

-The creators who see the fewest chargebacks intercept dissatisfaction before it reaches a bank dispute level.
+Creators who see the fewest chargebacks intercept dissatisfaction before it reaches a bank dispute.
 When a subscriber complains:

 - Offer a solution — replacement content, credit toward future content, a genuine apology

-- Resolve the issue before they feel a chargeback is their only option
+- Resolve the issue before they conclude that their bank is the only option

-The most important thing when a chargeback occurs is systematic response, not panic.
-Chargebacks happen to virtually every OnlyFans creator — one is not a crisis.
+The most important thing when a chargeback occurs: systematic response, not panic.
+One chargeback is not a crisis.

-- Records of the subscriber’s account activity (when they subscribed, what they purchased, their engagement history)
+- Records of the subscriber’s account activity (when they subscribed, what they purchased, engagement history)

 - DM conversations showing the subscriber received and engaged with content